idirlab/largeKGEeval/README.md

-# largeKGEeval
-Towards a deeper understanding of knowledge graph embeddings: a large-scale evaluation work
+Towards a Deeper Understanding of Knowledge Graph Embeddings: A Large-Scale Evaluation